tylerwooten/deepracer-for-cloud-setup/cloudformation-drfc-template.md

-CREATE STANDARD EC2 INSTANCE (run this to create a fresh EC2 instance):
+# CREATE STANDARD EC2 INSTANCE:
+(run this to create a fresh EC2 instance)
 - from AWS Cloudshell
 - Actions > Upload file
 - Upload standard-instance.yaml and create-standard-instance.sh